ecadlabs/taquito/docs/quick_start.md

 ### Interact with a smart contract

 Calling smart contract operations requires a configured signer; in this example we will use a faucet key.
-The Ligo source code for this smart contract [KT1NGihnotUbt8C1WsKfsUg1E2D7UPYzAn2N][smart_contract_on_better_call_dev] used in this example can be found in a [Ligo Web IDE][smart_contract_source].
+The Ligo source code for the smart contract [KT1NGihnotUbt8C1WsKfsUg1E2D7UPYzAn2N][smart_contract_on_better_call_dev] used in this example can be found in a [Ligo Web IDE][smart_contract_source].

 ```js live noInline
 Tezos.contract